 The CPG Committee

-The CPG Committee is made up of a broad group of clinicians from General Paediatrics, Emergency Medicine and General Practice, including doctors (consultants and trainees), nurses and allied health practitioners from health services across Victoria, New South Wales and Queensland.
+The CPG Committee is made up of a broad group of clinicians from General Paediatrics, Emergency Medicine and General Practice, including doctors (consultants, trainees and junior medical staff), nurses and allied health practitioners from Victoria, New South Wales, Queensland, South Australia and Western Australia, with other states and territories anticipated to join in the coming year.

 The Paediatric Improvement Collaborative (PIC)

-CPGs have historically been produced by each State (and even individual hospitals) in Australia.
-The production and maintenance of CPGs is a costly and time-consuming process.
-In an effort to reduce variation in care, avoid duplication of work and reduce cost, the PIC was formed in July 2018.
-The PIC was formed between Queensland Health Clinical Excellence Queensland (CEQ), the NSW Agency for Clinical Innovation (ACI), Safer Care Victoria (SCV) and the RCH.
+CPGs have historically been produced by each state (and even individual hospitals) in Australia to support clinical practice.
+However, the production and maintenance of CPGs is a costly and time-consuming process.
+To better harness efforts, reduce variation in care, avoid duplication of work and reduce costs, the PIC was formed in July 2018 between Queensland Health Clinical Excellence Queensland (CEQ), the NSW Agency for Clinical Innovation (ACI), Safer Care Victoria (SCV) and the RCH.
 The initial aim was to adapt a number of Victorian paediatric CPGs to be appropriate for use in Queensland, New South Wales and Victoria.
+Since initial establishment, other states and territories have expressed interest in being involved and, in 2023, South Australia's Women's and Children's Health Network became a PIC partner.
+In the coming year it is planned to expand the PIC to include all states and territories, thereby becoming a national collaborative.

-The PIC Steering Committee has approved a CPG development and endorsement process, and provides governance to ensure that the process for development and revision of CPGs is robust and responsive.
+The PIC Steering Committee, with representation of all partners, has approved a CPG development and endorsement process, and provides governance to ensure that the process for development and revision of CPGs is robust and responsive.

 CPG development process

-The development of new CPGs and the review of existing CPGs is generally determined by the CPG Development Group but may be requested/suggested by State Health Departments or other bodies.
+The development of new CPG topics and the review cycle for existing CPGs is generally determined by the CPG Development Group, with input on priorities from the PIC Steering Committee.
+Topics/reviews may also be requested/suggested by State/Territory Health Departments and other organisations.

 This flowchart describes the process: